McLaren 650S: 650S Can-Am (2015–2016)

 The Can-Am is a limited edition of the 650S Spider developed by McLaren Special Operations and features cosmetic upgrades over the standard model.
 It was introduced as a celebration of the 50 years of the first Can-Am race.
 Differences from the standard 650S Spider include a carbon-fibre hood, roof, airbrake, door blades and front splitter.
 The car comes with forged alloy wheels with titanium wheel nuts in the style of the Can-Am race cars of the 1960s wrapped in Pirelli P Zero Corsa tyres.
 The car featured a slightly designed rear end featuring quad exhaust tips while the front has additional brake cooling gills on the front fenders.
 The launch car was finished in Mars Red harking back to Bruce McLaren's M1B race car.
 Other colours included racing orange and onyx black and were available in customisable race liveries.
 Production was limited to 50 units only.

 675LT

 The McLaren 675LT is a lightweight, track-focused evolution of the McLaren 650S.
 It was announced in February 2015 and introduced at the 2015 Geneva Motor Show.
-McLaren only made 500 675LT Coupe (without counting the special editions such as the MSO HS).
+McLaren made 500 units of the 675LT Coupe (without counting the special editions such as the MSO HS).